Predicting quantum learnability from landscape fluctuation: Relative fluctuation

-\textit{Relative fluctuation.---} The basic information used by our metric is the landscape fluctuation, i.e., the standard deviation of the (approximately) normalized cost function $\sigma = \sqrt{\var_{\Theta} [C]}/\|\bm{\lambda}\|_1$, where $\Theta$ represents the uniform ensemble of parameter points. $\|\bm{\lambda}\|_1$ is the $1$-norm of the coefficient vector $\bm{\lambda}$.
+where $\Theta$ represents the uniform ensemble of parameter points. $\|\bm{\lambda}\|_1$ is the $1$-norm of the coefficient vector $\bm{\lambda}$ of the Pauli decomposition of the Hamiltonian.
 Physically, $\sigma$ can be seen as the energy fluctuation in the state ensemble induced by $\Theta$.
-As shown in Fig.~\ref{fig:workflow_landscape}(b), characterizing learnability by $\sigma$ is natural and intuitive as landscapes with either barren plateaus, insufficient expressibility, or bad local minima all tend to have their cost values concentrated around the averages resulting in small $\sigma$, albeit to varying degrees. $\sigma$ might seem a bit cliche because the exponentially small variance of cost derivatives $\var_{\Theta} [\partial_\mu C]$ has been used to quantify barren plateaus~\cite{McClean2018} which is equivalent to the exponential cost concentration~\cite{Arrasmith2021, Miao2024, Perez-Salinas2024}.
-However, as we will see below, besides exponential scaling implying barren plateaus, the specific values of $\sigma$ also encode more useful information on expressibility, bad local minima, and overparametrization.
+As shown in Fig.\,\ref{fig:workflow_landscape}(b), characterizing learnability using $\sigma$ is natural and intuitive as the landscapes with either barren plateaus, insufficient expressibility, or bad local minima all tend to have their cost values concentrated around the averages, resulting in small $\sigma$, albeit to varying degrees.
+Especially, the exponential cost concentration is equivalent to the exponentially small variance of cost derivatives $\var_{\Theta} [\partial_\mu C]$~\cite{Arrasmith2021, Miao2024, Perez-Salinas2024}, which defines barren plateaus.
+However, as we will see below, besides exponential scaling implying barren plateaus, the specific values of $\sigma$ also encode unexpected useful information about expressibility, bad local minima, and overparametrization.

-The landscape fluctuation $\sigma$ alone is not enough to characterize learnability, not simply as in Fig.~\ref{fig:workflow_landscape}(b).
-Consider an extreme case: for a fully parametrized unitary, the learnability should be strong while $\sigma$ is exponentially small due to the global information scrambling.
-This contradiction arises because $\sigma$ does not correctly account for the contribution from the dimensionality of the expressive space, resulting in an unfair comparison of ansatzes with different amounts of parameters.
-Therefore, we define the relative fluctuation (RF)
+The landscape fluctuation $\sigma$ alone is not enough to characterize learnability, not simply as in Fig.\,\ref{fig:workflow_landscape}(b).
+Consider an extreme case: for a fully parametrized global unitary operator, the learnability should be strong while $\sigma$ is exponentially small.
+This contradiction arises because $\sigma$ does not correctly address the role of the expressive space dimension, resulting in an unfair comparison of ansatzes with different amounts of parameters.
+Therefore, we define the so-called relative fluctuation (RF)